-Summer Korean Food #1: Samgyetang
+Summer Korean Food #1: Samgyetang (삼계탕)

 It’s no secret that hot summers mean a ton of sweat, and the process of sweating depletes the body of electrolytes that keep us feeling alert and ready to tackle the day.
 That’s where samgyetang comes in!
 The next time you’ve had a long, hot day, treat yourself to a bowl of samgyetang to reset your internal thermostat and start feeling like yourself again.

 Summer Korean Food #2: Mulhui (물회)

 What’s better than sashimi, you ask?
-A chilled soup full of spicy sashimi!
+A chilled soup full of spicy sashimi on a hot summer day!
 The recipe will vary from restaurant to restaurant because all different types of seafood can be used to give this dish flavor, but it’ll always be cold, a delight for your tastebuds, and perfect for the scorching Korean summer months.

 Summer Korean Food #3: Patbingsu (팥빙수)